-Investments are stated at fair value as of December 31, 2018 and 2017 for both reporting and actuarial purposes.
-The money market fund is valued at amortized cost, which approximates fair value.
+Investments are stated at fair value as of December 31, 2019 and 2018 for both reporting and actuarial purposes.
+The money market fund is valued at amortized cost, which approximates fair value, as there are no limitations or restrictions on withdrawals.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.